International Day of Women and Girls in Science

 • Click here to go to the "Women in Science"-website of the Faculty of Life Sciences.

-• 38 % of CeMESS members are women.
-Of the ten highly competitive ERC grants recently awarded to CeMESS researchers, six were awarded to women.
+• The laureates of the four most recently awarded ERC (European Research Council) grants were women.
+Of the 12 highly competitive ERC grants awarded to CeMESS researchers, eight were awarded to female researchers.

-• Click here to go to the "Women in Science"-website of the CeMESS.
+• To the "Women in Science"-web page of the CeMESS.

 Max Perutz Labs